csc-training/summerschool/application-design/docs/01_design_choices.md

 <div class=column>
 - PlasmaBox has uses a new novel parallellization strategy
-    - relies on dividing work among small subregions of the grid
+    - Relies on dividing work among small subregions of the grid
-    - computational grid (i.e., what rank owns which tiles) is constantly changing to balance the load
+    - Computational grid (i.e., what rank owns which tiles) is constantly changing to balance the load
 - Moving beyond 1000 cores is non-trivial
-    - non-blocking communication
+    - Non-blocking communication
-    - removal of collectives
+    - Removal of collectives
-    - re-design of IO
+    - Re-design of IO
 </div>

 <div class=column>